leofabri/hassio_appliance-status-monitor/README.md

+# Warning!
+This release is still under development
 # 🔌 Detect and monitor the state of an appliance based on its power consumption - V2.1.1 ✨
 ### Automation Blueprint for Home Assistant